Naji Talib: Later activities

-On 7 November 2004 a proposal was sent to then Secretary General of the United Nations, Kofi Annan, to form an Iraqi committee initiative on Falluja.
-The proposal stated that Naji Talib was willing to become a member of an initiative which planned to start a series of visits to the town of Falluja, to conduct meetings with its inhabitants, combatants, and official police there to find a just solution to safeguard the town and its people from harm as well save the lives of occupation troops.
+On 7 November 2004, a proposal was sent to then Secretary General of the United Nations, Kofi Annan, to form an Iraqi committee initiative on Falluja.
+The proposal stated that Talib was willing to become a member of an initiative which planned to start a series of visits to the town of Falluja, to conduct meetings with its inhabitants, combatants, and official police there to find a just solution to safeguard the town and its people from harm as well save the lives of occupation troops.

-On 22 October 2005 Talib was acting as a negotiator for the Sunnis in Iraq.
+On 22 October 2005, Talib was acting as a negotiator for the Sunnis in Iraq.

 He died on 23 March 2012, aged 94 in Baghdad.